girliemac/2-js-basics/4-arrays-loops/README.md

 ✅ Experiment with looping over an array of your own making in your browser's console.

+---

+## 🚀 Challenge

-🚀 Challenge: There are other ways of looping over arrays other than for and while loops.
+There are other ways of looping over arrays other than for and while loops.
 There are [forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach), [for-of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of), and [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
 Rewrite your array loop using one of these techniques.

 ## [Post-lecture quiz](.github/post-lecture-quiz.md)